uyen-huynh2808/fraud-detection-finance/README.md

 8. `schema/postgres_schema.sql` – SQL script to create the fact_transactions and dim_users tables in PostgreSQL.

 9. `dashboards/fraud_dashboard.pbix` – Power BI report to visualize fraud detection metrics and transaction activity.

+## License

+This project is for educational and demo purposes only.
+All transaction data is artificially generated using Faker and does not represent any real individuals or businesses.

 ------------------------------------